 Research shows fatty fish can reduce inflammation, lower your triglycerides, improve artery function and protect brain health.
 These effects are due to the high content of EPA and DHA, the long-chain omega-3 fatty acids found in salmon, sardines, mackerel and herring.

 Although anecdotal many women report using apple cider vinegar daily helps with several menopausal symptoms including hot flashes, sweating, gut health and digestion.

 Staying active is very important during and after menopause.
 Regular exercise can help relieve stress, boost your metabolism and fat burning and prevent loss of muscle mass.
 It is also reported that physical activity may potentially help with hot flashes.

 Strength training, as opposed to cardio, is the most effective for dealing with symptoms of menopause as well as slowing down the aging process and improving body composition.
 Obviously, if strength training is not an option for you any other exercise is perfectly fine too, even walking.

 Yoga is well known for relieving stress.
 Similarly, tai chi and other mind-body therapies may also improve certain menopausal symptoms, such as sleep issues and hot flashes.

 Acupuncture has been reported to be effective for hot flashes and improving sleep.

-Weightloss during menopause can be difficult to achieve, many women say it can be very slow going and a lot of patience is in fact required, even with a keto lifestyle and while doing everything right.
-If it will lead to weight loss depends on a number of other factors, some of which you can control and others you just can not, such as genetics and bio-individuality.
+Weightloss during menopause can be difficult to achieve.
+I hear many women say it can be very slow going and a lot of patience is in fact required, even with a keto lifestyle and while doing everything right.
+If it will lead to weight loss depends on a number of other factors.
+Some of which you can control and others you just can not, such as genetics and bio-individuality.